 Sometimes there comes the situation when your students do not like your course material and they are quite disinterested or disoriented in learning.
 To overcome this issue, H. Richard Milner, a Director of the Center for Urban Education at the University of Pittsburgh suggests that students can be more motivated to work if they see the connection between course materials and their personal interests.

-So, use the fascinations or interest of your students and find out what your learners like the most or passionate about.
-Use these areas of interests as the natural motivators and increase their engagement in learning.
-You can use many simple strategies to incorporate such areas of interests in your course outline.
-This will help them in understanding the material better and in increasing their retention ability.
-Also, this helps in driving learner’s attention towards the subject and in improving their attention span along with time spent on each task.
+So, use the fascinations or interests of your students and find out what your learners like the most or are passionate about.
+Use these areas of interest as natural motivators to increase their engagement in learning.
+You can use many simple strategies to incorporate such areas of interest into your course outline.
+This will help them in understanding the material better and increasing their retention ability.
+Also, this helps in drawing the learner’s attention toward the subject and improving their attention span, along with the time spent on each task.

 Therefore, make the most of this easy-to-incorporate strategy and include the interests of learners throughout their course material.
 One of the ways to do this is to create assignments that would enable students to share their interests and experiences with other fellow learners.
 For instance, science students might prefer to explore common factors through various films or video games.
 This practice also requires you to engage in conversations with students on your own and learn more about and from them.